nostrize/github-connect/README.md

 * Check
   * Evaluated environment url: https://[github-name].github.io/github-connect/
 * Check NIP-05 URL on browser: https://[github-name].github.io/github-connect/.well-known/nostr.json
-* Edit your profile in [metadata nostr](https://metadata.nostr.com/) using alby extension
+* Edit your profile in [metadata nostr](https://metadata.nostr.com/) using alby extension or nos2x
   * check NIP-05 is valid for [nostr-name]@[github-name].github.io/github-connect

+# Steps to produce [nostr-name]@[github-name].github.io

+* Same steps, this time you need to rename your forked repo to `[github-name].github.io`, then your NIP-05 address will be in the short form.
+Nostrize supports both short and long forms.

+# Extension

+* You can specify extra data in nostr.json for your nostrize account that will be used in github: an icon (as a URL), emoji or the type of the account (user or organization)